iiab/iiab/roles/maps/README.md

 ### Deleting Regions

 To delete a region, first make sure you are "inside" that region (instead of the full world map).
-Once there, you should see a delete button on the top left:
+Once there, you should see a Delete button on the top left:

 ![Delete Button](README-assets/delete-button.png)